HomeSmartMesh/smart_home_3d_webapp/README.md

 * stats and fps. (can be disabled in [config.json](./config.js))
 * heaters pi_heating_demand on heater mesh colors
 * rooms temperature on floor color
+* EffectComposer and outlinePass for app selected interactive objects (`three_param:outline`)

 ## Planned Features

+* enhance 3d slider with more info about limits and states
 * adjust heating with 3d slider
-* meta light groups with parenting
+* hue light dimming : required visible difference between minimal dimm and off
 * directional light to reflect room sensors ambient light
 * add windows open close with colors
-* fall back on interactive demo mode from within the same app
 * use lower poly mesh
 * add coap support through node server (split, back+front) but keep the same front
-* add direct mqtt support wtihout websockets through node server
 * add android native app with sockets and coap permissions
 * add fallback support with a websocket/socket wrapper https://github.com/novnc/websockify

-* hue light dimming : required visible difference between minimal dimm and off
+* fall back on interactive demo mode from within the same app
+* meta light groups with parenting
+* add direct mqtt support wtihout websockets through node server

 ## issues and limitations
 * no material animation supported by gltf, so fallback on a mutateColor custom property